-Single-cell goal seeking (also known as backsolving) represents a rather simple concept.
-Excel determines what value in an input cell produces a desired result in a formula cell.
+Single-cell goal-seeking (also known as backsolving) represents a rather simple concept.
+Excel determines what value in an input cell produces the desired result in a formula cell.

-For example, you want to have minimum $10 000,00 income in sales this year.
-Your income contsists of a unit price (now you think about $25 per unit), a discount of every unit (e.g. 10%), bank fees (2,5% per unit), a sales value (about 200 unit) and taxes.
+For example, you want to have a minimum of $10 000,00 of income in sales this year.
+Your income consists of a unit price (now you think about $25 per unit), a discount of every unit (e.g., 10%), bank fees (2,5% per unit), a sales value (about 200 units) and taxes.

 On the Data tab, in the Forecast group, click What-If Analysis, and then click Goal Seek...:

 The following list describes the entries for each of the items in the dialog box:

 - Set cell specifies the location of the formula you use to get the result.
 In this case, the formula is in cell B8 and multiplies the number of units sold by the unit price.